About Me

 Currently, I live in Asheville while Mireille lives in Slovenia, and we maintain a long-distance relationship while we work towards my emigration to Slovenia.

 I wouldn’t want you to think that our relationship has been without its ups and downs, because that wouldn’t be the truth.
-That being said, what’s different is that I now have many resources, both internal and external, to deal with the pain that arises in our relationship, and we both continue to improve our communication skills so we’re better able to stop fights before they start and repair our connection after a fight.
+That being said, what’s different is that I now have many resources to deal with the hurt and pain that arises in our relationship, and we both continue to improve our communication skills so we’re better able to stop fights before they start and repair our connection after we fight.
 All in all, we spend most of our time loving each other, having fun, and working towards building the life that we want to live.

 More About Me